TheThunderGuyS/usefulTags/README.md

 ### Available Tags:
 These are all of the tags exposed by usefulTags.
 #### `stripIndent`:
-Remove initial indentation from each line in a multi-line string, but keep intentionally larger ones (useful deep in callbacks/conditionals to keep indented source looking clean and functional)
+Remove initial indentation from each line in a multi-line string, but keep intentionally larger indents (useful deep in callbacks/conditionals to keep indented source looking tidy and operational)
 ```js
 const line = stripIndent`
         This